 \textbf{First: Ensure Faithfulness and Sanity.} The general purpose of interpretability methods is to provide insights into model behavior.
 We propose to use the faithfulness and sanity scores to ascertain that a saliency map represents the model behavior.
 Faithfulness ensures that the saliency matches the model's predictive features.
 Note that, depending on the prevalence of temporal correlations and sequential features in a dataset, an expert should choose between TS (when sequential features are essential) and TI (when this is not the case).
 When in doubt, we propose to use TI.

 Sanity checks confirm that saliency maps are sensitive to model parameters.
 This is important to avoid finding highly salient features, such as edges in images~\citep{adebayoSanityChecksSaliency2018} while being insensitive to model parameters.
-We avoid saliency maps with low scores in either metric, as they do not reflect the model behavior.
-See Fig.~\ref{fig: perspective_views} for an example: Gradient, Integrated Gradients and LIME achieve the three highest-ranked scores.
-However, \textit{random saliency maps} (second to the last column) are dissimilar (hence they also show high sanity scores), and their relatively high TI score of 0.57 hints that the faithfulness of the other methods is not entirely reliable and additional tests are required.
+We avoid saliency maps with low scores in either metric, as they do not reflect the model's behavior.
+However, sanity scores have to be seen in the light of discussions on possible effects of gradient shattering that introduces noise into the score~\citep{hedstroem2023sanity}, which lets us prioritize faithfulness (TI) over sanity.
+See Fig.~\ref{fig: perspective_views} for an example: Gradient, Integrated Gradients, and LIME achieve the three highest-ranked scores.
+However, \textit{random saliency maps} (second to the last column) are dissimilar (hence they also show high sanity scores), and their relatively high TI score of 0.57 hints that the faithfulness of the other methods is not entirely reliable, and additional tests are required.